xoff69/chessIa/README.md

 ### Chess:

-chess moves generation is not all done mainly for king and pawn,
+chess moves generation is not all done mainly for pawn: prise EP,

 eval function (score) is basic